thisisevilevil/evilevil365/_drafts/2024-04-10-Randomize-BIOSPassword-Dell.md

 Once you have the .cctk file, you can see it's a very simple text file, just in a .cctk file format, no hocus pocus.
 ![DellBIOS](/assets/images/XXXX-XX-XX-Randomize-BIOSPasswords-Dell/DellCCTKFile.png?raw=true "Dell Command | Configure")

-if you want to cheat and just the functionality really quickly, you can grab the .cctk file I just crafted from <a id="raw-url" href="https://raw.githubusercontent.com/thisisevilevil/evilevil365/master/assets/images/XXXX-XX-XX-Randomize-BIOSPasswords-Dell/multiplatform_202404041905.cctk">here</a>
+if you want to cheat and want to test the functionality really quickly, you can grab the .cctk file I just crafted from <a id="raw-url" href="https://raw.githubusercontent.com/thisisevilevil/evilevil365/master/assets/images/XXXX-XX-XX-Randomize-BIOSPasswords-Dell/multiplatform_202404041905.cctk">here</a>

+Once you have the .cctk file, now we have what we need to craft the BIOS Configuration profile

 ### Verifying settings applied

 ## Fetching the BIOS Password

 ## Things to be aware of
+* If Wiping -> Reusing devices, Intune cannot manage the BIOS password/Settings until manually removed.
+Microsoft is working on it
+* No support for service principals to delegate fetching BIOS Passwords.
+Not super relevant
+* As of this blogs date, it's currently not possible to change the keyboard language or see what you type, when entering BIOS Password
+* Not possible to modify BIOS Password strength.
+Long password with special characters.
+Can be tricky to type.